pivotal-cf/docs-book-antivirus/README.md

 #  ClamAV Add-on for PCF

-## What's in this Repo
+## About this Repo

-This repository *does not* contain the actual documentation content.
+* This book repo is for building the **edge** version of the ClamAV Add-on for PCF content, that is, content for the next unreleased version of the product.

-Actual content is contained in the topic repositories listed in the `config.yml` file.
+* The content repo is in **pivotalcf/docs-addon-antivirus**.

+* The production version of this doc is built as part of the pcfservices book: **pivotalcf/docs-book-pcfservices**.

-The `master_middleman` folder contains the templates used for publishing.
+* The `master_middleman` folder contains the templates used for publishing.

 ## The Docs Toolchain